trjones15/CodePath_Tip/README.md

 ## Notes

 My number one challenge that I encountered while making this app was that I didn't know enough php.
 My strategy to conquer this was to study up on php and php with mySql in order to accomplish this.
-Then, the only other major challenge I encountered was knocking the cobwebs off of my html and css skills, which wasn't too hard.

 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright [2017] [name of copyright owner]

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.